Schinzel/web-blocks/README.md

 ## Key Features

-### File-System Based Routing
-The framework uses a file-system based routing approach where the application's URL structure directly mirrors its folder structure.
-This intuitive system:
-- Eliminates the need for manual route configuration
-- Makes the application structure immediately clear to new developers
-- Simplifies navigation and routing management
-- Provides a predictable pattern for adding new pages

 ### Modular Page Elements
 The framework encourages building pages from small, independent Page Elements.
 Each Page Element: